openhab/openhab-addons/bundles/org.openhab.binding.miele/README.md

 The binding is able to auto-discover the Miele XGW3000 gateway.
 When an XGW3000 gateway is discovered, all appliances can be subsequently discovered.

+## Binding Configuration

+The XGW3000 gateway is sometimes a few seconds late in re-announcing itself on the network.
+This means that it might repeatedly appear in, resp. and disappear from, the Inbox.
+To avoid this, the binding has a configuration parameter `removalGracePeriod` which delays such Inbox disappearances.
+The default value is 30 seconds.

 ## Thing Configuration